Cities Grow by Adding Centres, Not Erasing Them

 It is normal for newer areas or brownfield developments to be taller than older ones.
 Vienna strictly limits heights in its historic districts while accommodating density in outer districts and along transport corridors.
 Seestadt Asper is Vienna’s answer to Whenuapai.
 It transforms a former airfield into a high density, walkable mixed-use low traffic neighbourhood with 20,000 homes, services, schools and jobs designed around a new rail station (built before the houses).
 Other suburbs, Sonnwendviertel, Nordbahnhof, Kagran / Donau City have been developed in a similar way.

 Many planners argue it is hard to retrofit established suburbs to become mid or high density.
 They say it is much easier to masterplan high density at the start.
 There are a few examples of mid-density masterplanning in New Zealand.
 The Wynyard Quarter, Stonefields and Hobsonville are successful mid-rise developments and the Carrington development has similar aspirations.
-Drury and Whenuapai however seem frustratingly low-rise - these are costly to service and require a car which is expensive.
-A high density masterplanned development is yet to emerge.
+Drury however seem frustratingly low-rise - satellite suburbs are expensive for the city and residents who much rely on a car.
+A high density master planned development is yet to emerge.
 Will the crown land on Lincoln Road offer an opportunity to integrate transport with land use effectively?
+I hope so.

 Cities do not stay vibrant by freezing themselves in time.
 They do so by adding capacity where it fits best, allowing centres to multiply, and letting history and growth coexist—side by side, connected, and deliberately planned.